lucasvtiradentes/gcal-sync/README.md

 &nbsp;&nbsp;&nbsp;✔️ add github commits to google calendar;<br>
 &nbsp;&nbsp;&nbsp;✔️ add ticktick tasks to google calendar;<br>
 &nbsp;&nbsp;&nbsp;✔️ update ticktick tasks in its corresponding event in gcal agenda in case of changes in dates and title;<br>
-&nbsp;&nbsp;&nbsp;✔️ every completed task (or deleted) in ticktick will make the task be moved to a compelted gcal agenda: in case of deleted tasks, make sure to delete in gcal as well;<br>
+&nbsp;&nbsp;&nbsp;✔️ every completed task (or deleted) in ticktick will make the event be moved to a compelted gcal agenda: in case of deleted tasks, make sure to delete in gcal as well;<br>
-&nbsp;&nbsp;&nbsp;✔️ option to send a daily summary notification of what ticksync has done throughout the day;<br>
+&nbsp;&nbsp;&nbsp;✔️ option to send a daily summary notification of what gcalsync has done throughout the day;<br>
 &nbsp;&nbsp;&nbsp;✔️ option to sync each ticktick calendar to a different google calendar agenda;<br>
 &nbsp;&nbsp;&nbsp;✔️ option to ignore certain tasks based on tags.<br>